tessereact/tessereact/docs/config.md

 `snapshotsPath` — a path to directory where Tessereact is going to store snapshots

-`entryURL` — an URL to Tessereact Webpack entry

-`templatePath` — a path to Tessereact template
+`appURL` — Tessereact webpack-dev-server URL

-`screenshotSizes` — a list of sizes for screenshot diff.
+`screenshotSizes` (optional) — a list of sizes for screenshot diff.
   Example:
   ```json
   "screenshotSizes": [